 Unlike dentures, dental implants don’t negatively impact the area where teeth are missing.
 Unlike bridgework, adjacent, healthy teeth don’t need to be altered to make room for your restoration.
 Instead, Dr Kaur surgically places your dental implants into the jawbone, where lab-created crowns are then affixed.
 The results are aesthetically pleasing, exceptionally functional, and highly durable.

 What to Expect

-Dr. Cheryl L. Moccio is an experienced Denville oral surgeon and can complete the dental implant placement process right from her office.
+Dr. Harleen Kaur, DDS is an experienced Denville oral surgeon and can complete the dental implant placement process right from her office in Denville, NJ.
 She and her team can help you restore the appearance and functionality of your smile with dental implants.
 Implants consist of three components: a titanium implant, which fuses permanently with the jawbone through a process called osseointegration; an abutment, which connects to the implant and extends beyond the gum line; and a crown, which is built in a lab to closely match your other teeth.

 The process for obtaining Denville dental implants includes:

 • Evaluation: Dr. Kaur and her team will perform an exam, take X-rays, and consult with you to find out if dental implants are the best choice for your oral health.
 If necessary, a CT scan will be ordered.